Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Source data from AlphaVantage with parameters ![DONE]
 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
-	- Calculate indicators on sourced data
+	- Calculate indicators on sourced data ![DONE]
+		- Separate `ondemand` function and api ![DONE]
+		  - Remove naive datetimes ![DONE]
+		  - Suppress pandas warning ![DONE]
+		  - Make sure df is in ascending order of dates ![DONE]
+		- Make functions which take a dataframe as input and calculate indicators ![DONE]
+		  - SMA ![DONE]
+		  - Standard dev. ![DONE]
+		- Push indicators calculated to DB ![DONE]
+	- Cannot uniquely identify indicator data ![BUGFIXED]

 - Real time `Only Yahoo!
 Finance`
     - Create a python script to get latest data on all companies present in DB through Yahoo finance
 	  - Get all companies from DB